 Expatica’s guide to healthcare in South Africa offers an overview of the system for parents-to-be.

 Insurance for maternity costs in South Africa

-To what degree you will be covered for the costs of having a baby in South Africa depends on your health insurance scheme.
-Some insurers insist that you have a policy with them for a set amount of time (in some cases 10 months) before they will cover your hospital and specialist costs.
+To what degree you receive coverage for the costs of having a baby in South Africa depends on your health insurance scheme.
+Some insurers insist that you have a policy with them for a set amount of time (in some cases 10 months) before they cover your hospital costs.

 Giving birth in South Africa can be an expensive business, as you’ll need to pay your gynecologist (or midwife) and the hospital.
 In many cases, it is possible to take some of the hassle out of the process; you should be able to set up payments between your insurer and the hospital to save you the need to manually recoup each medical bill yourself.

 The following international health insurance firms offer expat-friendly packages that include dental coverage in South Africa:

 If you think you’re pregnant, go to the nearest clinic or doctor for a pregnancy test.
 You will have to fill in a patient form, and do a blood or urine test.
 Note that the test is free of charge in government-run facilities, whereas private facilities will charge a small fee.
 You can also go to any pharmacy to get a pregnancy kit.